-Students entering Brandeis in the fall of 2010 or after must take nine semester courses.
+Students entering Brandeis in the fall of 2016 or after must fulfill the following requirements: completion of nine semester courses, which must include:

-SOC 1a or SOC 3b should be taken early in the curriculum.
+- A. SOC 1a.
+This course should be taken early in the curriculum.

-At least one course in three of the following five sub-areas:
+- D. At least one course in three of the following four sub-areas:

 Health, Illness, and Life Course